brain-microstructure-exploration-tools/abcd-noddi-tbss-experiments/README.md

 - between scan motion correction
 - rigid body registration to atlas and resampling to 1.7mm^3 LPI (requires rigid registration to T1 - see included json for matrix values)

+That last item on rigid body registration and resampling might be irrelevant in our case, because if you run `dump_registration_matrices.py` on the extracted images you see that all the registration matrices are identity.

 ## Extracting

 The downloaded data is in the form of `tgz` files that can be extracted to `nii` image files with bvals and bvecs provided as separate text files.